googlesamples/unity-jar-resolver/exploded/Assets/ExternalDependencyManager/Editor/README.md

   Modify Registries` will prompt the user with a window which allows them to add or remove registries discovered in the project.

+## Migration

+UPMR can migrate Version Handler packages installed in the `Assets` folder to UPM packages.
+This requires the plugins to implement the following:

+* `.unitypackage` must include a Version Handler manifests that describes the components of the plugin.
+If the plugin has no dependencies the manifest would just include the files in the plugin.
+* The UPM package JSON provided by the registry must include a keyword (in the `versions.VERSION.keyword` list) that maps the UPM package to a Version Handler package using the format `vh-name:VERSION_HANDLER_MANIFEST_NAME` where `VERSION_HANDLER_MANIFEST_NAME` is the name of the manifest defined in the `.unitypackage`.
+For more information see the description of the `gvhp_manifestname` asset label in the *Version Handler Usage* section.

+When using the `Assets > External Dependency Manager > Unity Package Manager Resolver > Migrate Packages` menu option, UPMR then
+will:

+* List all Version Handler manager packages in the project.
+* Search all available packages in the UPM registries and fetch keywords associated with each package parsing the Version Handler manifest names for each package.
+* Map each installed Version Handler package to a UPM package.
+* Prompt the user to migrate the discovered packages.
+* Perform package migration for all selected packages if the user clicks the `Apply` button.

 ## Configuration

 UPMR can be configured via the `Assets > External Dependency Manager >